synfron/ReshaperForBurp/docs/Rules.md

 Encoding - The charset/encoding of the file (e.g. utf-8).
 Supports variable tags.

+File Exists Action - Action to do if the file already exist: None (Don't write), Overwrite, Append

 ### Send To

 Send data to other Burp tools or the system default browser